stackevo/spudreq/draft-trammell-spud-req.md

 for discussion on limitations in signaling in untrusted environments.

-SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path relative to a tube to the endpoints and other SPUD- aware nodes on the path.
-The primary use case for path to application signaling is parallel to the use of ICMP [RFC0792], in that it describes a set of conditions (including errors) that applies to the datagrams as they traverse the path.
-This usage is, however, not a pure replacement for ICMP but a "5-tuple ICMP" for error messages which should be application-visible; these would traverse NATs in the same way as the traffic related to it, and be deliverable to the application with appropriate tube information.
+SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path to the endpoints and other SPUD- aware nodes on the path.
+The primary use case for path to application signaling is parallel to the use of ICMP {{RFC0792}} and ICMPv6 {{RFC4443}}, in that it describes a set of conditions (including errors) that applies to the datagrams as they traverse the path.
+Since the signals here would traverse NATs in the same way as the traffic related to them, this use case would sidestep problems with ICMP availability in the deployed Internet.

 Link-layer characteristics of use to the transport layer (e.g., whether a high-transient-delay, highly-buffered link such as LTE is present on the path) could also be signaled using this path-to-endpoint facility.

-Further use cases are outlined in more detail in {{I-D.kuehlewind-spud-use-cases}}.

 # Functional Requirements